Raynald of Belleville: Early career

 Raynald (also Reynald or Reginald) was born in Belleville near the city Rouen ("Belevile prope Rothomagum") in the Duchy of Normandy, thus he was a subject of the kings of England during that time, until 1204, when Philip II of France conquered Normandy.
 In contrast, historian Gergely Kiss argued Raynald originated from Belleville in the Kingdom of France (now a neighbourhood in Paris), but this is contradicted by the account of Flemish traveller William of Rubruck.
 It is unknown under what circumstances he came to Hungary.
-Kiss considered Raynald was a Franciscan monk and arrived to the kingdom in order to convert the pagan Cumans along the eastern border.
+Kiss considered Raynald was a Franciscan friar and arrived to the kingdom in order to convert the pagan Cumans along the eastern border.
 According to the account of William of Rubruck from 1253, Raynald had an unidentified nephew, who was abducted by the Mongols from Gyulafehérvár (present-day Alba Iulia, Romania) during the 1241–1242 invasion of Hungary and lived in Karakorum when the explorer met him.
 William also met a certain Basilius there, who was also born in Hungary as a son of an Englishman.
 Historian György Györffy considered the identification between the two persons (Raynald's nephew and Basilius).

 Arriving Hungary, Raynald entered the service of King Andrew II of Hungary by 1213, when he already held the dignity of provost of the cathedral chapter of Várad (present-day Oradea Mare, Romania).
 In that year, Raynald performed a diplomatic mission to the Kingdom of England.
 According to a register, John, King of England instructed his treasury officials in October 1213 to take care of the expenses of diplomats residing in the country, Simon, a nepos of papal legate Niccolò de Romanis and provost Raynald, envoy of the Hungarian king.
 The officials were to provide Raynald with two horses and two saddles.
 The provost then belonged to the entourage of John, who left Westminster for Freemantle in those days.
 The goal of his mission was a proposed marriage between Andrew's son and heir Duke Béla and one of the daughters of King John.
 A record of the Regestrum Varadinense from 1215 mentions Raynald as provost of Várad too; he judged over a trial by ordeal (of red-hot iron), acquitting the accused local from Gyán.
 Historian Dániel Bácsatyai considered Reynald was perhaps also a member of that Hungarian delegation led by John, Archbishop of Esztergom, which was present in England on 7 July 1220, when Thomas Becket's remains were moved from his first tomb to a shrine, in the recently completed Trinity Chapel.
 Raynald held the provostship of Várad until 1222.
 In addition, he also possessed an undetermined benefice in Transylvania, while serving as provost.